ElementalWisp/Cuddle-Co/README.md

 A simple Discord bot created for several FFXIV communities and friends.

-Features include the ability to play music in voice calls and set custom welcome messages.
+Features include:
+* Music playing in voice channels
+* Auto-deletion of messages in channels at designated time
+* Custom welcome messages
+* Autoroles